-Leaving Siena in the morning was a good choice as it was thankfully not too hot to be carrying my backpack through the historic city to the train station.
+Leaving Siena in the morning was a good choice, as it was thankfully not too hot to be carrying my backpack through the historic city to the train station.
 Descending the numerous amount of escalators and travelators to get to the station, I enjoyed a gentle ride to Florence, where I was on a mission for a coffee, toilet stop and somewhere to chill out while I waited for the train to Salerno.
-Turns out Florence station isn’t really made for connections, despite being a major train station, and after venturing out of the station to find something to eat, joining the longest queue ever for the only toilets in the station and then finding out my train was delayed, I found a corner to sit down on the floor and wait it out.
+Turns out Florence station isn’t really made for connections, despite being a major train station.
+After venturing out of the station to find something to eat, joining the longest queue ever for the only toilets in the station and then finding out my train was delayed, I found a corner to sit down on the floor and wait it out.

 Eventually on my way to Salerno, the high speed train was comfortable and we enjoyed a really smooth journey south.
-A short walk from the station took me to the B&B I had booked, and I didn’t have high hopes because it had been a cheap booking and super last minute.
+A short walk from the station took me to the B&B I had booked, which I didn’t have high hopes for as it had been a cheap booking and super last minute.
 I was greeted by the owner’s son who took me up to the 3rd floor of a block of flats where the B&B was, and the owner showed me around.
 Thinking I’d accidentally booked a shared bathroom room, I soon realised that I actually had a suite – a large double bedroom with balcony, spacious bathroom and separate lounge complete with a sofa and desk!

 After having a chat with the owner, who instantly made me feel so welcome and repeatedly told me that anything I wanted or needed I should let her know, she gave me her number in case she wasn’t in the office when I needed her.
 I was so touched at how lovely she was, and it was especially appreciated when I’d been away from home for so long.